AzulRadio/Embedded-IDE-Lobotomy/README.md

 - want to replace some parts of IDE with CLI tools
 - want to learn about how IDEs work

-I wish this guide can be understood by an electronics hobbist or a undergrad freshman, but I also don't want to re-explain topics with existing well-written tutorials. **So this guide will cite many external resources and they are also part of this guide.**
+**For some common topics with many existing excellent tutorials, I cite external resources as part of this guide.
+For best experience you might also want to read them.**

+I hope this guide can be understood by an entry level person like a undergrad ECE freshman.
+Please tell me if something is poorly explained.

-### Wait...why would I want to do IDE Lobotomy?
+### Why do I want to get an IDE Lobotomy?

 I got asked this question once during an interview so I made something up.
 Here's a list.